FAQs

 Kin Groups

-- Traditional Rotating Fund - communities all around the world use rotating funds.
-Every week or month everyone in the group contributes to the common pot and every week or month one person takes the whole pot.
-This continues until everyone has received and put in the same amount.
-The allocation of the pot can be decided by lottery or negotiation.
-Rotating funds enable groups to save for amounts that can be difficult to reach individually.
+How it works: every week or month everyone in the group contributes to the common fund and every week or month one person takes the whole pot.
+This continues until everyone has received the whole amount once.
+The allocation of the pot is decided by lottery or negotiation, for example if someone in the group needs money suddenly, they may ask to have their turn first.

-- Go to your group page.
+The money belongs to your group

 Kin Cooperative is not responsible for the behaviour of people in your group.
 However, if a member breaks Kin Cooperative's rules or code of conduct, they will have their membership suspended or terminated.
 If you are worried about anyone in your group or you are unclear about how your group should work financially, you should contact the Kin Cooperative team immediately.